return;

 You need a compiler to turn your code into a program.
 We'll use GCC.

-Windows You'll need to install MingW (which includes GCC):
+You'll need to install MingW (which has GCC for Windows):

 https://sourceforge.net/projects/mingw/